 Get a partner.
 It’s always more fun to work out with another, regardless of activity.
 Enlist your significant other, a friend, or a fellow MSer (heck, post on our forum that you are seeking a workout partner).
-I’ve got a friend I exercise with almost every day and we call to harass each other if one skips a workout.
+If you’ve got a workout buddy, call to harass each other if one skips a workout.

 Drink a slushy.
 Actually, any cold drink will help you stay cool, but the icier the better.
 Also it makes sense to hydrate yourself regularly throughout your workout instead of at the end all at once to maximize cooling.

 Experiment with sports drinks.
 I’ve read that they’ll hydrate you well and potentially lessen the need to urinate mid workout.
 But I haven’t done an extensive “how bad do I need to pee” test to confirm this.

 Vacuum the house, wash the car.
 A clean carpet and a shiny automobile are welcome additions to one’s life.
 But research has shown that while the activity is healthy, it doesn’t provide the same benefit as concerted exercise.
 Sorry.
 But cleaning your home and vehicle is still rewarding in its own right, so there’s that.

 Don’t try—do.
 Yoda was onto something when he said this.
 Don’t beat yourself up if you are not as successful physically as you once were.
 That’s life with this disease.
 Do what you can, and keep doing.
 Don’t just try and then stop.
 It’s okay if you miss a day or a week or even a month.
 Just get back to it and power on.
 Tomorrow is a new day.